This page explains how to translate Minetest, mods and games and how translations are handled and maintained.

 How to merge translations from Hosted Weblate

 Translations should be merged in bulk, and not too often, to not create too large "noise" in the commit log.
-A good schedule is once per month.
-Right now, nerzhul manages translations.
-This section explains the neccessary steps for core devs, in the case nerzhul isn't around.
-You will need owner access to the hosted repo though, in order to be able to push the "Rebase" button.
+A good schedule is once every few months and at the start of the feature freeze.
+This section explains the necessary steps for coredevs.
+You will need owner access to the hosted repo in order to be able to push the "Rebase" button.

-As of Oct 2019, est31, PilzAdam, ShadowNinja, nerzhul, sfan5, rubenwardy, Krock and possibly some other core devs have such access.
+As of Oct 2019, ShadowNinja, nerzhul, sfan5, rubenwardy, Krock and possibly some other coredevs have such access.

 Add weblate as remote: